 The Dome – a glass cupola – sits directly above the debating chamber.
 It is possible to book a visit to the Dome online as well.
 We hadn’t done so, but across the Reichstag, there is a pavilion to book visits.
 Make sure you have an ID with date of birth – passport or driving license – to book the visit.

-It is quite an experience to walk up the curving steel ramp, and take in the views around the city.
+It is quite an experience to walk up the curving steel ramp and take in the views around the city.
+A visit to Reichstag is definitely one of the top places to go to in Germany.

-Across the Reichstag is the lovely Tiergarten.
+A family vacation in Berlin offers an incredible mix of history, culture, and fun for kids.
+Across the Reichstag is the lovely Tiergarten which kids will love.
 Visiting this garden during fall is heavenly.

-Attractively laid out with an abundance of trees and shrubs and expanses of grass and flower borders, the Tiergarten covers some 520 acres and is a favorite spot for relaxation, walking, and boating.
+Attractively laid out with an abundance of trees and shrubs and expanses of grass and flower borders, the Tiergarten covers some 520 acres and is a favourite spot for relaxation, walking, and boating.

 The park also contains numerous important statues and monuments, including the Statue of Queen Luise erected in 1880, and a Monument to Frederick Wilhelm III unveiled in 1849 with reliefs reflecting the King’s peace-loving disposition.